mongodb-university/Bluehawk/docs/docs/tags.md

 ---
-id: "commands"
+id: "tags"
-title: "Commands"
+title: "Tags"
-sidebar_label: "Commands"
+sidebar_label: "Tags"
 sidebar_position: 1
 custom_edit_url: null
 ---

-Bluehawk **commands** come in two forms: _single-line_ and _block_.
-Single-line commands operate upon the current line, while block commands operate upon the span of lines between the start of the command and the end of the command.
-Since commands aren't valid syntax in most languages, you should place them in comments -- Bluehawk will still process them.
+Bluehawk **tags** come in two forms: _single-line_ and _block_.
+Single-line tags operate upon the current line, while block tags operate upon the span of lines between the start of the tag and the end of the tag.
+Since tags aren't valid syntax in most languages, you should place them in comments -- Bluehawk will still process them.
-To avoid name clashes with various languages and markup frameworks, all Bluehawk commands begin and end with colons (`:`).
+To avoid name clashes with various languages and markup frameworks, all Bluehawk tags begin and end with colons (`:`).

-The following examples demonstrate the [remove](#remove) command in single-line and block forms:
+The following examples demonstrate the [remove](#remove) tag in single-line and block forms:

-Single-line commands use `:<command>:` to markup a single line:
+Single-line tags use `:<tag>:` to mark up a single line:

 ```java
 public class Main {